obsidiansystems/monad-logger-extras/README.md

 This package provides a way to compose logging actions so that you can conveniently log to multiple destinations.
 It also includes implementations of a few common logging actions: logging to stdout, stderr, nowhere (similar to `NoLoggingT`), and to a posix syslog (using [hsyslog](https://hackage.haskell.org/package/hsyslog)).

+Logs can be emitted in color by using the `colorize` or `colorizeWith` function on your `Logger`.

-It also contains a couple of orphan instances for [`LoggingT`](https://hackage.haskell.org/package/monad-logger-0.3.36/docs/Control-Monad-Logger.html#t:LoggingT): `MonadPlus` and `Alternative`.
+This package also contains a couple of orphan instances for [`LoggingT`](https://hackage.haskell.org/package/monad-logger-0.3.36/docs/Control-Monad-Logger.html#t:LoggingT): `MonadPlus` and `Alternative`.

 Example usage
 -------------